amaillo/MH-Pointers-Tool/README.md

 The first main pointer is CC (204 in decimals), and points to 30 1F (7984), 204+7984 = 8188 = 1FFC, the value in 1FFC is null (00) but by using 31 1F (7985) the next value is a string: 80 50 (is １).

-To use this feature will be required an interval of two addresses containing all the pointers of the main pointers table (in this case would be 0 and 10 or 08 and 10) and an address that marks the end of the last series of strings.
+To use this feature will be required an interval of two addresses containing all the pointers of the main pointers table (in this case would be 0 and 10 or 08 and 10) and an address that marks the end of the last group of strings.
 By default, this address is the one from the last value in the file and the field is filled automatically with it, but if the file contains data between the last string and their end is necessary to use the address of this data instead of the default one.

 Additionally, for MHP3rd, there were some particular files that needed another value by part of the user, a global offset.
 This is because the main pointer points to a series of 4 null values, so is necessary to add an extra offset to correct that.